MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-data-and-reports.md

 ## Data available in CQD reports

 The default summary and detailed CQD reports may be all you need to manage call quality for your org.
 If you need to, you can [create custom reports](#create-custom-detailed-reports).

+If you want to use Power BI to analyze your CQD data, read [Use Power BI to analyze CQD data for Teams](CQD-Power-BI-query-templates.md).

 |Feature|Summary Reports|Detailed Reports|
 |:--- |:--- |:--- |